 Bacchus: The God of Wine

 Bacchus was the Roman god of agriculture, wine and fertility, it is also the name of one of the most important grape varieties planted in England.
-It can provide powerful flavours and character and naturally high acidity thanks to the climate here in the UK.
+It can provide powerful flavours and character and naturally high acidity as a result of the climate here in the UK.

 Platinum – Best in Show: Best Value White Single-Varietal Complex, oily nose with spice, elderflower and citrus.
 Well-defined on the palate with grassy notes.
 Very elegant and delicate with a slight spritz and a long, clean finish.
 A perfect aperitif wine!